-MANY PEOPLE ARE SURPRISED TO LEARN HOW LONG LLAMAS LIVE
+MANY PEOPLE ARE SURPRISED TO LEARN HOW LONG LLAMAS LIVE.

 Take a look:

-But recent grants at veterinary teaching hospitals have resulted in landmark studies about llamas and their camelid cousins.
+Recent grants at veterinary teaching hospitals have resulted in landmark studies about llamas and their camelid cousins.
 Quite notably, llama DNA has been completely mapped, revealing that these animals have 74 chromosomes.
 That’s comparable to a horse (64) and a cow (60), and this number well exceeds that of humans (46).

 2009 – Scientists have determined that certain antibodies in llama blood can be used to quickly and accurately detect biological weapons—such as cholera and smallpox—then quickly develop antibodies that bind to new threats as they are revealed.

 Happy Trails from Mama Llama!